ANALYZE – Analytics Platforms

 DOMO

 Do you have data that needs consolidation and comes from multiple sources?
 Don’t worry because Domo’s Magic ETL and DataFusions platforms got your back.
 You don’t need to do any coding.
-Build your data pipeline by simply dragging and dropping datasets, actions, and connections.
+Build your data pipeline by dragging and dropping datasets, actions, and connections.

 Integrate yourself, your team, and your system with Domo’s impeccable integration capabilities.